What is work related stress and how is it impacting your employees?

 How can you establish the level of stress in your workplace?

-An employer isn’t responsible for diagnosing stress, they are responsible for supporting an individual to seek the help they need.
+An employer isn’t responsible for diagnosing stress, but they are responsible for supporting an individual to seek the help they need.
 Some brilliant questions you can ask yourself about your employees and the workplace are:

 Can they cope with the demands of the job?